CagriCatik/STM32-HW-Design-with-KiCAD/webpage/docs/02_Schematic/06_Power-Supply-Connectors.md

-# Adding Serial Debug Connectors, Power Supply, and Finalizing
+# Serial Debug Connectors, Power Supply

 This section provides a comprehensive guide to enhancing your STM32-based PCB design in KiCad.
 It covers the addition of Serial Debug Connectors, the setup of a power supply using a linear regulator, the integration of a status LED, and the finalization of the schematic.
 The objective is to develop a simple, functional, and robust design that incorporates UART and I²C connections, proper decoupling, and clean power regulation.